TechnikEmpire/StahpIt-WPF/README.md

 The CA certificate and private key are destroyed and recreated every time the program runs and exits, and the keys are generated using named curves.

+Stahp It does not trust your OS certificate store, just like FireFox does not and for the same reasons.
+People using self signed certs will have issues trying to use Stahp It.

 ##I don't like words like "decrypt."
 Have you ever visited a HTTPS website and saw intelligible content in your browser?
 That's because your browser decrypted it.